Leafwing-Studios/fop-rules/docs/rules/combat/attacking-and-defending.md

 Multiple modifiers to efficacy (such as critical hits and Trickster's All In class feature) stack multiplicatively: if your attack would deal 7 damage, and then its efficacy was doubled twice, you would deal 28 damage instead.
 Like always, round down when computing the final effects after efficacy is applied.

 Some effects (such as the _audacious_ combat talent or the _keen_ arms affix) can lower the **critical hit threshold,** allowing you to extend the range of numbers rolled which result in a critical hit.
 For example, if your critical hit threshold is lowered by one, any attack that you hit with where you rolled a 19 or 20 deals damage twice.
 These effects stack with each other.
-Determining whether an attack would be a critical hit is seperate from determining if it hits: rolls that are at least your critical hit threshold do not automatically make contact with your target(s), but are critical hits if they land.
+Determining whether an attack would be a critical hit is separate from determining if it hits: rolls that are at least your critical hit threshold do not automatically make contact with your target(s), but are critical hits if they land.

 ## Attack Ranges